SAP-samples/partner-reference-application/Tutorials/31-Guided-Tour-ERP-Integration.md

 But imagine you want to do additional planning in a project in your core ERP system.

-In the next sections, you learn how to connect different ERP systems, such as SAP S/4HANA Cloud Public Edition or SAP Business ByDesign, and what the integration between the ERP system and the Poetry Slam Manager application looks like from a UI perspective.
+In the last sections, you learned how to connect different ERP systems, such as SAP Business One, SAP S/4HANA Cloud Public Edition or SAP Business ByDesign, and what the integration between the ERP system and the Poetry Slam Manager application looks like from a UI perspective.

 > Note: This section is based on SAP Business ByDesign, but regardless of the actual ERP system, the integration process includes the same steps.